The most extreme adventures on Earth

 For the canines completing it, never has "Good dog!" been so earned.

-LESS EXTREME ALTERNATIVE: Have a pint of beer while rubbing the bellies of these London pub dogs.
+Less extreme alternative: Have a pint of beer while rubbing the bellies of these London pub dogs.

-Bizarrely, one of its chief pulls is a chance to see an array of wild animals ignoring the after-effects of nuclear tragedy to thrive in humanity's absence.
+Bizarrely, one of its chief pulls is a chance to see an array of wild animals ignoring the after-effects of nuclear fallout to thrive in humanity's absence.

-LESS EXTREME ALTERNATIVE: Visit Bataan Nuclear Power Plant in the Philippines, which was built more than 30 years ago but has never been used.
+Less extreme alternative: Visit Bataan Nuclear Power Plant in the Philippines, which was built more than 30 years ago but has never been used.
 You even get to see a reactor without the radiation.

 Also known as the Gates of Hell or, less colorfully, the Darvaza crater.
 You won't find anything else like it in Central Asia (or anywhere else on Earth for that matter).

 It was created more than 40 years ago when the ground collapsed in the desert during a Soviet drilling mishap.
+Then scientists set the gas cavern on fire.

-Decades later, it still burns like... let's just say the name is apt.
+Decades later, it still burns like ... let's just say the name is apt.

-LESS EXTREME ALTERNATIVE: Visit the Crater of Diamonds -- an Arkansas state park where you can dream of finding something as eternal and more sparkly instead.
+Less extreme alternative: Visit the Crater of Diamonds -- an Arkansas state park where you can dream of finding something as eternal and more sparkly instead.

 A must-surf for any brave wave riders.